Menu path: Setup > Network > LAN Interfaces > Wireless

 ☐ The wireless interface is not enabled.
 (Default)

-- Get IP from DHCP server: The IP address of the client will be obtained automatically using DHCP.
+Get IP from DHCP server: The IP address of the endpoint device will be obtained automatically using DHCP.
 (Default)

 DHCP options can be specified under DHCP Client.

-- IP address: IP address of the thin client
+IP address: IP address of the endpoint device

-- Network mask: Network mask of the thin client
+Network mask: Network mask of the endpoint device

 - Compatibility mode: Behavior of earlier firmware versions